arnehuang/arnehuang.github-io/_posts/2018-09-14-The Absurdity of Veganism.md

 - Farmers, whose lives depend on raising livestock are suddenly financially destitute.

-- Also, their animals, with no purpose, would be everywhere.
+- Also, their animals, with no purpose, would probably be left to roam freely as the cost to keep them is greater than their value.

 - Financial markets are shocked as protein alternatives suddenly become extremely valuable, while meat crashes.